shadiakiki1986/chemlambda-js/README.md

 1. Open `index.html` in a browser (or hosted version at http://shadiakiki1986.github.io/chemlambda-js/).
 2. Choose one of the lambda calculus examples in the top right dropdown
-3. Click `Load`
+3. Click `Load` (this will also display the graph for the defaults in the example)
 4. Read the title, description, and javascript implementation of the loaded example in the left pane
-5. Choose the suitable visualization options
+5. Choose the suitable visualization options or modify the lambda terms implementation
 6. Click `Run`
 7. Read the displayed graph
 8. Add re-writes in the text box in the lower left pane, or select suggested re-writes in the top-middle dropdown